Florida, aka the ‘sunshine state’, is famous for its pristine beaches and a wide variety of flora and fauna.

 Florida is warm and humid throughout the year which makes it a very favorable place for many exotic species of insects and animals to live and thrive.

-There is no denying that roaches are a big problem in Florida, and the truth is that most of the homeowners will have to deal with an infestation at some point in their lives while they live there.
+There is no denying that roaches are a big problem in Florida, and the truth is that most of the homeowners will deal with an infestation at some point in their lives while they live there.

 But that doesn’t mean that you can’t get rid of them or keep them from getting into your house.